 DNA-based molecular testing is best used by experienced practitioners in conjunction with the patient’s history, symptoms and other tests.
 Since DNA is not greatly affected by time or temperature, urine samples can be sent by courier without needing to be iced.
 Current or recent antibiotic use will also not impact the test.
 Testing technologies between labs vary and tests cost anywhere between $244 and $1,200 AU, depending on the test and the lab.

-Please Note: This form of testing is not cheap and further testing may be required throughout treatment, so please do your research to find out more about testing and freight costs.
-Patients have also reported it is important to work with an experienced practitioner who understands how to interpret the results and prescribe treatment accordingly.
-There are several patients who have accessed DNA testing, but their local doctor has not understood how to interpret the results and prescribe a treatment, or they have simply refused to consider the test results.
+Please Note: DNA testing is not cheap and practitioners may require multiple tests throughout treatment.
+Please do your research to find out more about testing and freight costs.
+Patients have reported it is important to work with an experienced practitioner who had demonstrated success interpreting the results and who will prescribe treatment for chronic UTI.
 Please speak to a trusted and knowledgeable practitioner before choosing this option.